TITLE 23: EDUCATION AND CULTURAL RESOURCES

 Each evaluation shall be conducted so as to ensure that it is nondiscriminatory with respect to language, culture, race, and gender.
 (See also 34 CFR 300.304(c).)

 a) The languages used to evaluate a child shall be consistent with the child's primary language or other mode of communication.
-(See Section 226.140 of this Part.)
+(See Section 226.140.)
 If the language use pattern involves two or more languages or modes of communication, the child shall be evaluated by qualified specialists or, when needed, qualified bilingual specialists using each of the languages or modes of communication used by the child.
 The provisions of subsections (b) and (c) of this Section shall apply when a qualified bilingual specialist is needed but unavailable.

-b) If documented efforts to locate and secure the services of a qualified bilingual specialist are unsuccessful, the district shall use an individual who possesses the professional credentials required under Section 226.840 of this Part to complete the specific components of the evaluation.
-This qualified specialist shall be assisted by a certificated school district employee or other individual who has demonstrated competencies in the language of the child.
+b) If documented efforts to locate and secure the services of a qualified bilingual specialist are unsuccessful, the district shall use an individual who possesses the professional credentials required under Section 226.840 to complete the specific components of the evaluation.
+This qualified specialist shall be assisted by a school district employee holding an educator license issued pursuant to Article 21B of the School Code [105 ILCS 5/Art.
+21B] or other individual who has demonstrated competencies in the language or modes of communication of the child.

 d) Tests given to a child whose primary language is other than English shall be relevant, to the maximum extent possible, to his or her culture.